How to Pick a Ripe Cantaloupe

 There’s truly nothing worse than the feeling when you blissfully cut into your fresh, new cantaloupe from the grocery store only to find that it is overripe and fermented.

 Gross, right?
 Sadly, we’ve been there before (more than once if you count other fruits).
 So, how do you find a perfectly ripe cantaloupe?

-Before we dive in, we have to know the amazing health benefits, right?
+Before we dive in, we have to go over the amazing health benefits of cantaloupe melons, right?

 Cantaloupe Health Benefits